farazAV/AppVirality-Android-SDK-2.0/README.md

 <H4>STEP 1 - Set user info you want to update</H4>

 Create a <b>UserDetails</b> class object and set the user info you want to update using its setter methods.
+You can update only the following user info via <i>updateappuserinfo</i> API

 ```java
 UserDetails userDetails = new UserDetails();